-Do you know Jagermeister is made from 56 herbs, fruits, woods, barks and roots from all over the world: for example cinnamon bark, cloves, ginger roots, saffron and coriander fruits… and of course, the secret herbs for the secret recipe developed by Curt Mast, the founder of Jagermeister.
+Do you know Jagermeister is made from 56 herbs, fruits, woods, barks, and roots from all over the world: for example, cinnamon bark, cloves, ginger roots, saffron and coriander fruits… and of course, the secret herbs for the secret recipe developed by Curt Mast, the founder of Jagermeister.

 With only one bartender, sales will slump if the bar is crowded.
 Comparatively, two bartenders are always able to sell more alcohol than one bartender in the period of busy times.
 Conversely, Scott was happy for himself because fewer bartenders meant more tips.

-When Stephanie returned to work she was fired.
+When Stephanie returned to work, she was fired.
 One might ask why?
 Surprisingly, Stephanie knocked her tooth out doing a Jager Bomb out of a pint glass.
 She did not have the money to fix her tooth.
 Additionally, her boss lost $2600.00 in gross sales because of Stephanie’s absence.
-Her boss told her “Its not because you called in sick and went partying, although its a factor.
+Her boss told her, “It’s not because you called in sick and went partying, although its a factor.
 Its because you do not have a front tooth.”

-Stay Safe My Friends :)))
+Stay Safe, My Friends :)))